argmaxml/recsplain/docs/source/index.rst

 The example query is for items in the US that are low in price and in the meat category.

-You can see the request in the image below.
+You can see the request and response in the image below.

 .. image:: images/explanations.png

-The Response body in the image above contains the recommendations and explanations.
+The response body in the image above contains the recommendations and explanations.

 The recommendations are in the ids array.
 The ids are ordered by index position from most to least recommended.
 The lowest index position is the most recommended.